HEMT-based 1K front-end electronics for the heat and ionization Ge CryoCube of the future RICOCHET CE$\nu$NS experiment: HEMT-based charge amplifier for the ionization channel

 Fig.\ref{AmpliCharge} ({\it Left}) shows the schematic of the first version of the R\textsc{icochet} charge amplifier.
-DC biases are made using low noise (6 nV/$\sqrt{Hz}$) DACs (not shown on the Figure).
+DC biases for both detector and electronics are made using low noise (6 nV/$\sqrt{Hz}$) DACs (not shown on the Figure).
 The source is grounded, V$_d$ and I$_{ds}$ are fixed by the op amp U1 and the R1, R2, R3 resistor network to 100 mV and 0.15 mA respectively.
-The gate is biased thanks to a DC feedback loop of the global amp output through the high value R9 resistor (10 G$\Omega$) at 1K.
+The gate is biased thanks to a DC feedback loop of the global amp output through the high value R9 resistor ($>1 G\Omega$ at 10 mK to minimize noise).
 The output voltage offset can be adjusted through R8.
 The bias noises are attenuated by the filtering provided by R6-R7-C5 and R8-R7-C5 respectively.
 The R6/R7=100 divider in the loop provides a boost to R9 which has then an effective value multiplied by 100 up to the 0.34 Hz low frequency cutoff given by R7 and C5.

 The AC response of the amplifier can be described as follows.
-High open loop gain is given by the HEMT in series with the low noise op amps U1 and U2 (LT1007 from Linear Technology).
+High open loop gain is given by the HEMT cascaded with the low noise op amps U1 and U2 (LT1007 from Linear Technology).
 The transient current at the drain and negative input of U1 is g$_{m}$ * $\delta$V$_{gs}$.
-As long as the U1 open loop gain is high this current is forced to pass through the feedback impedance of C4 connecting the negative input and the output of U1.
-Op amp U2 is mounted as an inverter.
+As long as the U1 open loop gain is high this current is forced to pass through C4.
+Op amp U2 is an inverter to assure negative feedback..
 The open loop gain of the HEMT + U1 + U2 chain is thus:

 The U2 output is then connected to the HEMT input through the AC feedback provided by the C2-C3-C6 capacitor network, which acts as an effective feedback capacitance $C_{fb} = C2/(1+C2/C3+C6/C3) = C2/5$ connecting the U2 output and the HEMT input.
-The Close Loop gain is :
+The Closed Loop gain is :

 where $\alpha$ is the absolute value of the open loop gain, $\beta$ is the feedback factor, and $C1$ is the detector + cabling capacitance.
 The approximation holds as long as $\alpha\beta \gg 1$ and $C1 \gg C_{fb}$.